 The higher the hardness, the greater the limescale

 We can categorise water hardness into 3 different groups, the ppm stands for parts per million and refers to the amount of calcium carbonate and magnesium present in the water:

 Soft to moderately soft water – 1 -100ppm

 Hard to very hard water – Over 200 ppm

 Water is hard when it runs through or sits in areas with high mineral content.
 Water taken from certain sources is much more likely to be hard.
 Groundwater sources such as underground aquifers are a prime example of a hard water source.

-Does County Durham have hard water?
+- Does the South East have hard water?

-Does Northumberland have hard water?
+- Does the North West have hard water?

-Does North Yorkshire have hard water
+- Does Yorkshire and the Humber have hard water?